f4exb/sdrangel/plugins/channelrx/demodadsb/readme.md

 * To reorder the columns, left click and drag left or right a column header.
 * Left click on a header to sort the table by the data in that column.
 * Double clicking in an ICAO ID cell will open a Web browser and search for the corresponding aircraft on https://www.planespotters.net/
-* Double clicking in an Flight No cell will open a Web browser and search for the corresponding flight on https://www.flightradar24.com/
+* Double clicking in an Callsign cell will open a Web browser and search for the corresponding flight on https://www.flightradar24.com/
 * Double clicking in an Az/El cell will set the aircraft as the active target.
 The azimuth and elevation to the aicraft will be sent to a rotator controller plugin.
 The aircraft information box will be coloured green, rather than blue, on the map.
 * Double clicking on any other cell in the table will centre the map on the corresponding aircraft.